ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 }
 ```

-While the formatted object would show like this:
+By contrast, the formatted object is displayed like this:

 ```json
 {